Banner of a team meeting and smiling with a think wording

 Authorized Activities Under an ESTA

-You can also interview candidates for employment and meet with your staff.
+• Interview job candidates and meet with staff.

-Additionally, you can explore lease prospects and enter into agreements.
+• Explore lease options and enter into agreements.

 At the end of all of this, what is important to remember is that you should optimize the 90 day period you are given to stay in the United States to further your business.
 Setting up a business is a hard and complicated job, therefore you should make the most of the 90 days you are given with your ESTA.